Valentine's Day gift ideas that show your love

 Miss Patisserie Rainbow Bath Slab ($11; anthropologie.com)

-Recognize the importance of "me time" by jazzing up her bath routine this Valentine's Day.
+Recognize the importance of "me time" by jazzing up her bath routine.
 Just throw a piece or two of this rose and pear-scented bar into her water and it'll instantly turn her water into a swirly-whirly rainbow.
-Because of the size too, it'll last much longer than a one-use bath bomb.

 _______________________________________________________________________________